21/03/2024

 table.

-The function retrieves the code_file
+The function retrieves the code_file value and stores it

-.
-If there is no code_file
+in file_name.
+If there is no code_file defined

-for the fenced block, then its value is nil
+for the fenced block, then its value is nil.

-is returned to the caller.
+The file_name is returned to the caller.

 local function get_file_name (code_block)